esrc-official/ESRC-Android-Extension-Marvrus/README.md

 });
 ```

-> Note: The `ESRC.init()` method must be called once across your Android app.
+> Note: The `Marvrus.init()` method must be called once across your Android app.
 It is recommended to initialize the ESRC SDK in the `onCreate()` method of the Application instance.

 ### (Optional) Step 2: Bind the ESRC Fragment